Insurance for Texans with Disabilities

 You may buy Medicare supplement insurance to help pay some health care costs that Medicare doesn’t pay.
 Because it helps cover some of the “gaps” in Medicare coverage, Medicare supplement insurance is often called Medigap insurance.

-Medicaid, an employer group plan (including TRICARE for Life), or a Medicare Advantage plan might also cover these gaps in Medicare.
-The 10 Medicare supplement plans (plans A, B, C, D, F, G, K, L, M, and N) offer a different combination of benefits, but they all offer at least these benefits:
+The 10 Medicare supplement plans (plans A, B, C, D, F, G, K, L, M, and N) offer a different combination of benefits, but they all cover these benefits:

 - Pays your daily copayments for hospitalization expenses from the 61st through the 90th day of the Medicare benefit period.